RANDSUM/randsum-ts/README.md

 Check out the Typedocs RollResult page for more information.

 #### Regarding order

-As of version 1.0.0, `randsum` will attempt to resolve modifiers to a dice roll in an order.
-Unless the [syntax](/RANDSUM_DICE_NOTATION.md) supports multiple values, it is unlikely you will be able to stack values (for instance, dice notation with multiple modifiers - `4d20+2+2` - will fail).

-When resolving modifiers, randsum will do so in this order:

-`reroll -> unique -> replace -> cap -> drop -> explode -> plus -> minus`
+`randsum` will attempt to resolve modifiers in a particular order.
+Check out [Regarding Order](/ORDER.md) for more.

 ## Further Reading